AdaptApplications/AdaptApplications.github.io/docs/core_concepts/library.md

 ### Creating a library

 Libraries can only be created by users with administrative privileges or partner roles.
 This restriction ensures that the creation of new libraries is managed by individuals who have the necessary authority and understanding of the system.
-By limiting this capability.